 - Will.
 A will is the most common estate planning document.
 A will outlines your desires and intentions regarding your family and property, including guardianship of minors, how your debts will be paid, and how your assets will be distributed.
 A will can be tailored to meet almost any need and circumstance.

 - Trust.
 A trust is a tool used to protect certain assets that you want to be handled in a certain way.
 Property can be placed in trust during your lifetime or arranged to be put into a trust upon your death.
-Some estate plans may have multiple trusts and some may not have one at all.
+A trust is not a required component of an estate plan and depends on your goals and needs.
+Some estate plans may have multiple trusts and some may not have any at all.

 - Durable Power of Attorney.
 A durable power of attorney appoints an individual or series of individuals who are authorized to handle your personal and financial affairs.
 General durable powers of attorney are usually set to take effect only in the event that you are unable to handle your affairs on your own.